 Hide and show layers

-Use the Layer panel to hide or unhide individual layers in each scene.
-Some tools like Automatic Multicam and AI Actions may automatically hide or show layers depending on the context.
-If something disappears unexpectedly, check the Layer panel—it might just be hidden.
+Some tools (like Automatic Multicam) may automatically hide or show layers depending on the context.
+If something disappears unexpectedly, check the Properties panel — it might just be hidden.

-Adjusting layer order
+Adjust layer order

-You can change the order of visual layers in two ways:
+Change the order of visual layers in two ways:

-- Right-click a layer in the Timeline and choose an option from the Layer order menu.
+- Right-click a layer in the timeline and choose an option from the Layer order menu.

 - Drag and reposition layers directly in the scene editor.